 Although it already existed in the live repertoires of Bette Midler, Tracy Nelson and co-writer Alex Harvey, "Delta Dawn" and its title character's faded rose entered the great American songbook when covered in 1972 by an upstart teenager named Tanya Tucker.
+The song was the title track on Tucker's debut album.

 Harvey, a Delta blues rocker, co-wrote "Delta Dawn" with Larry Collins, one-half of the famed Collins Kids rockabilly duo with his sister Lorrie.
 Producer Billy Sherill picked the song for Tucker's Columbia Records debut album after he saw Midler perform it on The Tonight Show.